Welsh-language literature: Social radicalism in poetry

-The late 19th century Eisteddfod and the Bardd Newydd
+The late 19th-century Eisteddfod and the Bardd Newydd

 Ben Davies (left) and Elfed, victorious in the Crown and Chair respectively at the 1894 National Eisteddfod.

 It is notable that despite multiple efforts in some cases, most of the above poets including Islwyn, Ceiriog, Talhaiarn and others failed to win the Chair or the Crown at the National Eisteddfod.
 Indeed, later critics have been virtually unanimous in condemnation of almost all the 19-century poets who did so.
-Poets such as Llew Llwyfo (1831–1901; two crowns), Iolo Caernarfon (1840–1914; two crowns), Cadvan (1842–1923; three crowns), Tudno (1844–1895; two chairs), Dyfed (1850-1923; four chairs, still a record), Pedrog (1853–1932; three chairs), Ben Davies (1864-1937; a chair and three crowns) and Job (1867–1938; three chairs and a crown) – many of whom belonged to a loose grouping sometimes referred to as "y Bardd Newydd" (the New Poet) – are almost completely forgotten today.
-Drawing on the example of Islwyn (see above), their poetry, very often religious (many of these figures were preachers and ministers), is frequently over-long, mystical and nebulous: these are in the words of Robert Rhys "the poet-preachers with their enormous compositions and prosaic styles who made perfect punching-bags for later critics."
+Poets such as Llew Llwyfo (1831–1901; two crowns), Iolo Caernarfon (1840–1914; two crowns), Cadvan (1842–1923; three crowns), Tudno (1844–1895; two chairs), Dyfed (1850–1923; four chairs, still a record), Pedrog (1853–1932; three chairs), Ben Davies (1864–1937; a chair and three crowns) and Job (1867–1938; three chairs and a crown) – many (though not all) of whom belonged to a loose grouping sometimes referred to as "y Bardd Newydd" (the New Poet) – are almost completely forgotten today.
+Drawing on the example of Islwyn (see above), the poetry of the Bardd Newydd was very often religious (many of these figures were preachers and ministers), frequently over-long, philosophical, mystical and ambiguous: these are in the words of Robert Rhys "the poet-preachers with their enormous compositions and prosaic styles who made perfect punching-bags for later critics."
 Alun Llywelyn-Williams went further and said of them: "The plain truth is that the Bardd Newydd was not a poet and had no grasp of poetry."
-Rhys singles out Elfed (1860-1953; who won a chair and two crowns in the 1880s and 1890s) as the most interesting of the successful Eisteddfod poets of the period, suggesting that some of the innovations of the poets of the twentieth-century revival (see below) can be identified in his work; and yet that despite living to 1953 he made no further contribution to the Welsh literature in the twentieth century.
+Rhys singles out Elfed (1860–1953; who won a chair and two crowns in the 1880s and 1890s) as the most interesting of the successful Eisteddfod poets of the period, suggesting that some of the innovations of the poets of the 20th century revival (see below) can be identified in his work; and yet that despite living to 1953 he made no further contribution to the Welsh literature in the 20th century.
 His hymns, however, have remained popular.